thimiramanujaya/AL-Class-Website/README.md

 # AL-Class-Website
- Basic Sample Academic Website for Advanced-Level classes organizing Institute **Not** design for mobile support...just for a tutorial.
+ Basic Sample Academic Website for Advanced-Level classes organizing Institute<br>
+ **Not** design for mobile support...just for a tutorial.